QuantEcon/lecture-python-programming.myst/lectures/matplotlib.md

 print(plt.style.available)
 ```

-let's write a function that draws different types of graphs with a given style sheet
+Let's write a function that draws different types of graphs with a given style sheet

 We can use `plt.style.use` function to set style sheet.